Sat, Dec 21, 2019 |

 In short, it is time to come together, mobilize, and make an impact.

-Joining us to cleanse the space and lift our spirits, we are ecstatic to welcome back:
+Joining us to cleanse the space and lift our spirits, we are ecstatic to welcome back these incredible MUSICIANS:

 A Cascadian Elemental & Alchemical Electronic Music Duo, YAIMA (Mas Higasa and Pepper Proud) creates a deeply captivating and finely-tuned container for their audiences.
 Allowing the listener the opportunity to Journey through Sonic Soundscapes, pulsing rhythms and sensually stimulating, heart-centered compositions, YAIMA inspires each listener to return to their truth.
 Their music is reminiscent of well known artists such as Purity Ring, Massive Attack, Bjork, Portishead, Wildlight, Emancipator and Lulacruza.
 Over the last 4 years, YAIMAs music has been touching people all over the earth, from the US, Canada, UK, France, Spain, Germany, Poland, Italy, Hungary, Australia, New Zeland, Israel, Malaysia, South & Central America, Guatemala, South East Asia and Russia.